Merlin-Alex/Vigen-re_Cipher_Analysis/README.md

 Input: Ciphertext and guessed key lengths.
 Output: IC values for each key length and the most probable correct key length.
 The program uses the Index of coincidence (IC) formula for calcualtion.
-For more information on the Index of Coincidence (IC) and its applications in cryptography, you can visit [this page ](https://pages.mtu.edu/~shene/NSF-4/Tutorial/VIG/Vig-IOC.html)on the Vigenère cipher.
+For more information on the Index of Coincidence (IC) and its applications in cryptography, you can visit [Index of Coincidence ](https://pages.mtu.edu/~shene/NSF-4/Tutorial/VIG/Vig-IOC.html).
 This link provides the IC formula and the English value of IC, both of which are useful for understanding and implementing the calculations in my code.

 ## Testing: